AKPR2007/WinDroiD/README.md

 > **Termux**
 >
 > **You need to download Termux from the following link.
-Google Play version of Termux is unmaintained and will not work**
+Google Play version of Termux is deprecated and will not work**
 >
 > **[<img src="https://raw.githubusercontent.com/AKPR2007/WinDroiD/main/img/download-btn.png" width="30%" height="30%">](https://f-droid.org/repo/com.termux_117.apk)**